RotanaRad/rotsurpackage/README.md

 # rotsurpackage
 Rotana and Suraj's R final project.
-This package contains the GLOW dataset as well a functions txecute data analysis.
+This package contains the GLOW dataset as well as created functions to execute data analysis.